McLarenAppliedTechnologies/mat.tap.query.api/docs/IdentityServer.md

 ```

 #### Daemon installation
-One the examples how to run Identity server is systemd daemon service.
+One way to run Identity Server is using systemd daemon service.
 In the release bundle, there is a shell script **daemon_deploy.sh** for daemon installation.

 Before you run it, execute following commands:
 ```